Il Marchese del Grillo

-Il Marchese del Grillo ("The Marquess Del Grillo", internationally released as The Marquis of Grillo) is a 1981 Italian comedic motion picture directed by Mario Monicelli, starring Alberto Sordi as the title character.
+Il Marchese del Grillo (The Marquess del Grillo, internationally released as The Marquis of Grillo) is a 1981 Italian comedic motion picture directed by Mario Monicelli, starring Alberto Sordi as the title character.
 The film depicts early nineteenth-century episodes in the life of a nobleman in Rome.
 Loosely based on folkloric accounts of the real Onofrio del Grillo (who lived in the eighteenth century), this character plays a number of pranks, one even involving Pope Pius VII.
-The famous line Io sò io, e voi non siete un cazzo (literally "I am who I am, and you are fucking nobody"), is appropriated from Belli's 1831 sonnet, "The Sovrans of the Old World".
+The famous line Io sò io, e voi non siete un cazzo ("I am who I am, and you are fucking nobody"), is appropriated from Belli's 1831 sonnet, "The Sovrans of the Old World".

 Plot

 Rome, Year of our Lord 1809.
 The Pope Pius VII with his cardinals and ministers manages both temporal and spiritual power of the Papal States in Italy.
 The Marquis Onofrio del Grillo is one of his favorites, but even the worst of all the nobility.
 As a privileged and protected nobleman, Onofrio feels free to play his pranks on the poor people without any fear of the consequences.
 On one occasion, when he is arrested at a dinner with common criminals, he turns to the populace in a vulgar speech, claiming that his nobility allows him to do what he wants, and that they, being poor, are not worth anything.
 Memorable is the dispute between the poor Jew Aronne Piperno and the Marquis for the payment of a salary.
 Aaron is amazed when Onofrio refuses to pay with the argument that his creditor being a Jew is a murderer of Jesus.
 Aaron brings his case to court, but Onofrio wins the lawsuit by corrupting the judges and the cardinals.
 Piperno is condemned and mocked by the people, and Onofrio announces to the Pope that justice has just died in his States.

 In the meantime the Pope has the French Emperor Napoleon Bonaparte excommunicated.
 When the conflict escalates, Onofrio is appointed commander of the Swiss Guards in Castel Sant'Angelo.
 He does not take the situation very seriously, and ultimately fails in his task to defend the Papal palace.
 While he is leaving command to check on the fidelity of a young plebeian lover of his, the French guards enter the Holy See to arrest the Pope.
 Onofrio has personally few prejudices and quickly includes acquaintances from the new order within his circle, becoming friends with a young commander of the French regiment as well as more senior officers.
 This is however much to the disappointment of his pious mother who claims that the French, as enemies of the Pope King, are also sworn enemies of God.